banked/heroes/cmsContent/siteInformation/privacyPolicyContent.md

 Your personal data may be disclosed by us to the following third parties:

 - third parties which provide technical and banking services to us;
-- ther service providers including IT suppliers, administration services providers;
+- other service providers including IT suppliers, administration services providers;
 - public bodies, including regulatory bodies, where we are obliged or permitted by law to do so (this may include the Information Commissioner&#39;s Office); and
-- ur professional advisors including lawyers and auditors.
+- our professional advisors including lawyers and auditors.

 We may also disclose your personal data to third parties to whom we choose to sell, transfer, or merge parts of our organisation or our assets.
 Alternatively, we may seek to obtain or merge with other organisations.
 If a change happens to our organisation, then our new owners may use your personal data in the same way as set out in this Privacy Notice.